The Position and the Research

 The Cyprus Institute (CyI) is a new (established in 2005) and rapidly growing non-profit research and educational institution with scientific and technological focus.
-It is supported by the Government of Cyprus, which views its establishment as important to its overall policy of transforming Cyprus into a regional centre for research and education.
+It is supported by the Government of Cyprus, which views its establishment as important to its overall policy of transforming Cyprus into a regional center for research and education.
 The Energy, Environment and Water Research Center (EEWRC) of the CyI was launched in December 2007 as the first research centre of the Institute.
 EEWRC works in close collaboration with the Massachusetts Institute of Technology (MIT), the Max Planck Institute for Chemistry, and Delft University of Technology on societally relevant topics related to Energy and Renewables, Environment and Climate, as well as Water and Natural Resources.

 The successful candidate will have to be a university graduate (MSc level) with a relevant academic degree (i.e., a degree in physics, chemistry and/or engineering).
 He/she should have a strong interest and provable affinity with nanotechnology and nanosciences.
 A background in Aerosol Science and Technology, and knowledge of using software such as Matlab, Comsol, Labview, SolidWorks or similar will be considered an advantage.
 Good oral and written communication skills in English, above-average study results, and the ability to work in interdisciplinary teams are a must.

 How to Apply

 Applicants should also refer to additional information about admission requirements which can be found on our website under the PhD in Energy, Environment and Atmospheric Sciences Admissions section.
 When applying for this position candidates must specify on their online application that they are applying for the PhD position with reference number: GS-EAS-NSGSA-18-8 in order to be considered for the position.